What Can You Not Do While On The FMLA| Full Guide?

 Your employer may compel you to shift to another open position if you find yourself when you need to take sporadic FMLA absences throughout the year.
 This occurs when an employee’s sporadic availability makes it impossible for the company to run.

-FMLA safeguards your work status but acknowledges that some jobs could be better suited for sporadic FMLA demands.
+FMLA safeguards your work status but acknowledges that some jobs could better suit sporadic FMLA demands.

 How Does FMLA Work?